-The Company has received the consent and certificate from M/s NKSJ & Associates, Chartered Accountants to the effect that their appointment is within the limits prescribed under Section 141 of the Companies Act, 2013 read with rules and that they are not disqualified within the meaning of Section 141 of the Companies Act 2013.
+The Company has received the consent and eligibility certificate from M/s NKSJ & Associates, Chartered Accountants to the effect that their appointment is within the limits prescribed under Section 141 of the Companies Act, 2013 read with rules and that they are not disqualified within the meaning of Section 141 of the Companies Act 2013.
+They have also confirmed that they hold a valid peer review certificate as prescribed under regulation 33(1) (d) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.